 Both Manson and DaBaby appeared at the Chicago listening party of the album alongside West.
 They are featured in the album’s song “Jail Pt.
 2”.

 Singer Chris Brown, a convicted domestic abuser, also features in the song “New Again”.

 The other controversy is around Donda’s release.
-In an Instagram post (now deleted), West, who wants to change his name legally to his moniker “Ye”, accused Universal Music Group of releasing the album without consulting him.
+In an Instagram post, West, who wants to change his name legally to his moniker “Ye”, accused Universal Music Group of releasing the album without consulting him.